 The Relationship Game

 This game, as the name implies, is all about one’s personal relationships.
 It can be about one’s brother or sister, or longtime partner or best friend.
 The aim is to learn something about an individual based on their personal family or friendship relationships.
 Meanwhile, there is a longstanding point of view that relationships between two people or a group have the makings for lots and lots in very human and interesting details that can go a long way in making people happy or more open about themselves.
+For more inspiration, take a look at the best Newlywed Game questions to get the conversation going!

 The Guessing Game

 The best icebreaker games involve a question and an answer; while the classic “guessing game” has long been used by parents, educators and employers to help build group dynamics.
 In fact, the act of guessing something about another person is one fun way to literally “break the ice” because one is placed in a position to reveal their own values or ideas when posing a question about something.
 For instance, a good guess would be “are you married?”
-The response will be either yes or no; while it is the details of the answer that help the group when it comes to really getting to know another individual.
+The response will be either yes or no; while it is the details of the answer that help the group when it comes to really get to know another individual.

 What My Eyes Can See